lanewarn/lanewarn-ml/README.md

 # lanewarn-ml
-Machine learning component(s) of LaneWarn
+Machine learning component(s) of LaneWarn.

+We mostly utilize yolov3, due to the increased efficiency, accuracy and tooling compared to developing/training our own model in less than 24h.